OuhscBbmc/MReportingPublic/about_collaborators.md

 ***
 ## parentPRO
-[parentPRO](http://parentpro.funnelstaging.com/) is a free service that connects families to parenting programs that take place in the participant’s home.
-These programs are designed to strengthen families and help Oklahoma’s children grow healthy and strong by reducing the stress that comes with being a parent.
+[parentPRO](http://parentpro.funnelstaging.com/) is a free service that connects families to parenting programs that take place in the participant's home.
+These programs are designed to strengthen families and help Oklahoma's children grow healthy and strong by reducing the stress that comes with being a parent.
 The goals of the programs are to promote maternal and child health, well-being, family stability, family safety and economic self-sufficiency.

 When you call parentPRO, you will be matched to the program that best fits your needs, strengths, and qualifications.
-Since the programs take place in the individual’s home, the services are convenient for families.
-They don’t have to worry about transportation or childcare.
+Since the programs take place in the individual's home, the services are convenient for families.
+They don't have to worry about transportation or childcare.

 <a href="http://parentpro.funnelstaging.com/">
   <img src="./images/10802_OSDH_PPLogo_F.jpg" alt="parentPRO" style="width: 300px;"/>